CubeFlix/lily/COMMANDS.md

 ### Set Logging Settings

 > Set the logging settings.
 This WILL NOT update the active server, but will update after the server is restarted.
-If the log file path or log level are invalid, this returns an error.
+If log level is invalid, this returns an error.

 **Parameters:**
 > - `verbose` (type `bool`)